giacomodabisias/opendetection/doc/doxygen/tutorials_doxygen/installation_instruction.md

 ##OpenCV 3.0## {#installation_instruction2}

-OpenCV 3.0 is to be compiled with the modules xfeatures2d (for features like SIFT) and CUDA.
+OpenCV 3.0 is to be compiled with the modules xfeatures2d (for features like SIFT) and CUDA for GPU features if needed.

 - **Source:** http://opencv.org/downloads.html or https://github.com/Itseez/opencv